 - 1 lemon juice

-- For the icing, cream the butter and cream cheese until it becomes pale and fluffy.
+- Cream the butter and cream cheese until it becomes pale and fluffy.
 Add in the vanilla and lemon juice.

 - Once the cake has cooled, place the first layer of sponge upside down on a cake board/stand.
-Use 1/3 of the simple syrup to soak the cake with a spoon/brush/squeeze bottle.
-Allow it to soak in completely and then spread 1/4 of your icing on top.
+I like to poke little holes in the cake with a fork and then use 1/3 of the simple syrup to soak the cake with a spoon/brush/squeeze bottle.
+Allow it to soak in completely and then spread 1/4 of your frosting on top.
 Repeat this step for the next two layers.

-- Refrigerate the cake for at least 1 hour before icing the outside of the cake.
+- Refrigerate the cake for at least 1 hour before frosting the outside of the cake.

 - Finish decorating the cake and enjoy!